gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ### Example

-As an example of a logistical rule, consider a scenario wherein the quizmaster did not allow the full question answer duration period to expire for the quizzer when the quizzer was in context and had not given any wrong information.
+As an example of a logistical rule, consider a scenario wherein the quizmaster did not allow the full answering period to expire for the quizzer when the quizzer was in context and had not given any wrong information.

 ## Fouls